 Analysis Primary Cost Constraint

 The option for the primary cost constraint is where you designate a specific field that Project Server will use to represent the budget for the analysis.
 Some organizations use calculated cost values for this purpose.
-However, it is possible that when you are in the process of selecting projects, this level of cost detail may not exist.
+However, when you are in the process of selecting projects, this level of cost detail may not exist.

 In those cases, it is suggested you that create a field that can be used during initial planning of the proposal that will represent the anticipated budget (e.g., a high-level budget).
 You will be able to view the overall totals of this field during the display of the portfolio of projects.